MarkBroerkens/CarND-Behavioral-Cloning-P3/README.md

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ## Model Architecture
+### Development of the Model
-The overall strategy for deriving a model architecture was to start with a very simple architecture in order to first setup a working end-to-end framework and to check all functionality (training, driving, simulator, video playbacks) and detect potential technical problems.
+The overall strategy for deriving a model architecture was to start with a very simple architecture in order to first setup a working end-to-end framework and to check all functionality (training, driving, simulator, video creation) and detect potential technical problems.

 Then I replaced the simple network by the  [convolution model from Nvidia](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) that was introduced in the class.
 The original Nvidia Net is described in the following image.